MarkClinton/pga-score/README.md

     </details>

 - ### Card Shuffle
-  - Cards are placed on the game area at random.
+  - Cards are placed in the game area at random.
 The game area utilises flex box and the cards are given an order.
-The order us calculated using a random number between 1 and the number of cards on display.
-The user will get unique placement of cards everytime they play.
+The order is calculated using a random number between 1 and the number of cards on display.
+The user will get unique placement of cards every time they play.

     <details><summary>Card Shuffle</summary>